-The province has released recommended guidelines to meet before reopening which recommends that social community services and group homes staffing, programming and space planning be conducted to accommodate:
+The province released COVID-19 Resources for Congregate Living Settings which recommends that social community services and group homes staffing, programming and space planning be conducted to accommodate:

-- Increased numbers of duties for staff (e.g., cleaning, supervision for symptoms, etc.). - Limitations on space use (e.g., limit the number of staff and people supported per room, shifting of seating needed to ensure social distancing, limit access to kitchen spaces, create a devoted as-needed self-isolation space, etc.). - Avoiding paper-touching or paper-focused activities. - Increased resources/equipment (e.g., access to masks for use at all times, access to individual phones for staff who previously would have shared use of a phone, etc.). - Creation of new policies, procedures and trainings for staff.
+- Increased numbers of duties for staff (e.g., cleaning, supervision for symptoms, etc.). - Limitations on space use (e.g., limit the number of staff and people supported per room, shifting of seating needed to ensure social distancing, limit access to kitchen spaces, create a devoted as-needed self-isolation space, etc.). - Avoiding paper-touching or paper-focused activities. - Increased resources/equipment (e.g., access to masks for use at all times, access to individual phones for staff who previously would have shared use of a phone, etc.). - Creation of new policies, procedures, and trainings for staff.